zuozhenggh/learning-library/solutions-library/oci-move-improve/monitoring/monitoring.md

     </copy>
     ```

 12. Note: Your file name may appear slightly different.
-For a shortcut, type in ‘unzip cloudagent’ then press tab to auto complete to the correct file name.
+For a shortcut, type in 'unzip cloudagent,' then press the tab key to autocomplete to the correct file name.

     ![](./images/7.png "")

-13. If you type ```ls``` again, you should see some additional files in your directory.
+13. If you type "`ls` "again, you should see some additional files in your directory.
 The "agent.rsp" file is the one you are currently interested in.

 14. Use your favorite text editor to open the file.
-In this case, I’m using the command ```nano agent.rsp```
+In this case, I'm using the command "`nano agent.rsp` "

-15. Fill in the tenant name with the details your wrote down in Part 1 Step 2.
-For the registration key use:
+15. Fill in the tenant name with the details you wrote down in Part 1 Step 2.
+For the registration key, use:

     ```
     <copy>